 Hasselback potatoes are a regular guest at our dinner table.
 Lenny really enjoys making them, so I let him run with it.
 This thrills me!
 This recipe was developed out of the love of the potato, and all things creamy.
-Basically, we e turned the traditional Hasselback into Scalloped Hasselback potatoes.
+We turned the traditional Hasselback into Scalloped Hasselback potatoes.

 This recipe is part of the series of recipes that I am developing for Whole Foods using Clover Stornetta products.
 We have always been fans of Clover Stornetta products, and even more so, now that they have earned their Non-GMO certification.
 What are GMOs?
 Essentially, they are genetically modified organisms from plants or animals that have been genetically engineered with DNA from other plants and/or animals, as well as viruses and bacteria.
 I like to think of it as our food being a science experiment.
 Not sure about you but I have no interest in putting these foods into my body or the bodies of those I love.
 Therefore, I make a very conscious effort to make sure the foods we eat are Non-GMO.
 Clover Stornetta is one product I know that I can trust to feed us right.

 To kick off the awareness of their Non-GMO products they are hosting a photo contest, and we will be part of the judging team.
 From now until the end of December you can enter a photo showing how you enjoy using Clover Stornetta products.
 All you need to do is snap a photo enjoying one of their products during a holiday moment.
 Then tag it with the hashtag #cloverlover and share it on your favorite social media platforms such as Facebook, Instagram, or Twitter.
 There are two categories you can enter your photo in, they are:

 - Favorite holiday recipe using Clover products